Terascale-All-sensing-Research-Studio/MultiModal_VR_BallThrowing_Dataset/capturetimedata/README.md

 | 148 | 1 | 5 | 6 | 7 | 8 | 4 | 5 | 6 | 7 | 1 | 2 | 3 | 1 | 2 | 1 |

 ### Summary Statistics
 We provide summary statistics for the temporal difference (in days) between captures for each system pair.
+Abbreviation are as follows Quest (Q), Vive (V), and Cosmos (C).
+A (1) represents the first day on the system and (2) represents the second day on the system.

 | SystemPair | Min |	Max |	Average |
 |--|--|--|--|